beling/book-pl/src/ch19-03-advanced-traits.md

 implemented on `Human` directly</span>

-When we call `fly` on an instance of `Human`, the compiler defaults to calling the method that is directly implemented on the type, as shown in Listing 19-17.
+When we call `fly` on an instance of `Human`, the compiler defaults to calling the method that is directly implemented on the type, as shown in listing 19-17.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-17/src/main.rs:here}}